Andy Paley sessions: Initial sessions

-Further recording was produced by Don Was in November 1995.
+Further recording was produced by Brian and Don Was in November 1995.
 Was expressed excitement after sifting through the pile of demo tapes Brian and Paley had provided.
 By his account, the group "were a little cynical, but they didn't hesitate. ...
 Everybody got along and it was a lovely couple of days.
 There wasn't a tense moment and the results were pretty good."
 Paley remembered: "We had meetings and everything was getting rolling. ...
 Everyone was so happy to be there ...
 First I thought: 'Wow, this could really happen.'
 And when Carl sang 'Soul Searchin',' it was like ... wow this really is going to happen!"
 However, as reported by the magazine Request, "When he [Brian] played some of the new tracks for the Beach Boys ... the members were politely supportive, but ultimately declined his invitation."

 According to historian Andrew Doe, Carl had abruptly walked out of the backing vocals session for "Dancin' the Night Away".
 Camera crews were present for the song's recording, which was intended to be used for Baywatch Nights.
 Some vocals for the song's bridge were recorded by Carl, but others including Brian failed to get Love to sing.
-Shortly after, Paley said that the album was unlikely to become a Beach Boys record: "Brian and I had a meeting with Mike Love and he listened to everything and Brian really stuck up for these songs and told him he didn’t want them changed in any way.
-I know he’s so anxious for this music to come out, and I know I am too."
+Shortly after, Paley said that the album was unlikely to become a Beach Boys record: "Brian and I had a meeting with Mike Love and he listened to everything and Brian really stuck up for these songs and told him he didn't want them changed in any way.
+I know he's so anxious for this music to come out, and I know I am too."
 Brian later blamed Carl for the project's stalling.
 He said that Carl disliked the song "Soul Searchin'", and did not want it released.
 Brian's wife and soon-to-be manager Melinda Ledbetter also blamed Carl, saying that he did not believe the music was commercial enough.